How to Make Money on Pinterest in 2026

 How to Set Up Pinterest Affiliate Marketing

 1. Pick a niche with buying intent.
-Home decor, fashion, beauty, fitness, and food perform best on Pinterest because users actively search for products in these categories.
+Home decor, fashion, beauty, fitness, and food drive the highest affiliate conversions because Pinterest users search these categories with purchase intent.

 2. Join affiliate programs.
-Amazon Associates, ShareASale, LTK, and individual brand programs all work.
-Choose programs with cookies longer than 24 hours — Pinterest traffic often converts days after the initial click.
+Amazon Associates, ShareASale, LTK, and brand-direct programs all work.
+Prioritize programs with 30–90 day cookies — Pinterest traffic often converts days after the first click.

 3. Create vertical pins (1000x1500px).
-Use clear product images, benefit-driven text overlays, and keyword-rich descriptions.
+Use clear product images with benefit-driven text overlays and keyword-rich descriptions.
 Each pin is a search listing — treat it like one.

 4. Add affiliate links directly.
-Pinterest allows direct affiliate links.
 Disclose the relationship with “#affiliate” or “#ad” in the pin description.

 5. Pin consistently.
 Most successful affiliates publish 5–15 fresh pins per week across multiple boards.